Minimax (TV channel): History

 In June 2007, Chellomedia (now AMC Networks International) acquired Minimax from Mediatech Media.
-Later that year, the channel launched in Croatia, Serbia, Montenegro, Bosnia and Herzegovina and North Macedonia.
-The channel operates in the Serbian language in these countries.
+Later that year, the channel launched in the former Yugoslavia, where it operates in the Serbian language (Slovenia gained an independent feed in 2011).

 Between 29 October and 22 November 2009, the Slovak-language operations of Minimax were replaced with Czech-language ones.

-In 2011, the channel launched in Slovenia.
+On 22 November 2011, the channel launched in Slovenia.

 Animax broadcast for the last time in the region on 31 March 2014, and was relaunched as C8 on 1 April 2014 in Hungary and 5 May 2014 in Romania, the Czech Republic, and Slovakia.
-On 30 December 2015, C8 closed down in the Czech Republic, Slovakia, Serbia, and Romania.
+On 30 and 31 December 2015, C8 closed down in the Czech Republic and Romania.
 Since then, Minimax has been 24/7 in those countries.

 On 5 October 2017, AMC announced that Minimax would go 24/7 in Hungary.
 In December 2017, it was announced that Minimax would operate for 24 hours per day in Serbia by New Year's Eve.
-On 1 January 2018, C8 closed down completely and Minimax filled up the overnight slot, leading the Hungarian version to broadcast 24/7.
+On 31 December 2017 and 1 January 2018, C8 closed down completely and Minimax filled up the overnight slot, leading the Hungarian version to broadcast 24/7.

 Near the end of 2019, it was announced that Minimax, as well all AMC-owned channels, would be removed from DIGI.
 However, on 31 December 2019, executives made a last minute decision to continue broadcasting the channels.